 Do you have stock sitting in your inventory (see what is inventory) slowly depreciating or find yourself lacking the materials to keep up with customer needs?
 Maybe it's time you looked into a just in time inventory management system.

 Just in time inventory (JIT) can keep costs low and allow you to operate your cycle inventory to meet demand.
 Here's how it works and how you can adopt the strategy for your business.

 What Is Just in Time Inventory?

 Just in time inventory is stock that arrives in your inventory as you need it for production or sales.
 With JIT, instead of having a large amount of merchandise inventory or raw materials inventory, you have a much smaller rotating stock.
 This stock is ordered with the intention of using immediately upon arrival and will spend as little time as possible on your premises.
-In that sense, it's opposed to mass shipping or bulk inventory.
+In that sense, it's opposed to bulk shipping or bulk inventory.